nikitavakoli/nikitavakoli.github.io/_pages/about.md

 <br>
 I'm currently a Data Science Intern in the tech hub of Santa Monica, CA
 <br>
-and and also involved with STEM outreach through USC's Engineering
+and I am also involved with STEM outreach through USC's Engineering
 <br>
-faculty in the greater LA area.
+faculty for minority groups in the greater LA area.
 <br>
 I'm LA born and raised, and completed my undergraduate studies
 <br>